-Speak with a watch purist and he’ll tell you why he often dislikes diamond watches: too bling-bling, unnecessary aesthetics, overpriced, and sometimes just a cover for cheaply made fashion watches.
+Speak with a watch purist and he’ll tell you why he often dislikes diamond watches: to bling-bling, unnecessary aesthetics, overpriced, and sometimes just a cover for cheaply made fashion watches.

-The general rule to finding a nice diamond watch is balance.
-The size, color and the way the stones integrate the watch will matter the most.
+The general rule of finding a nice diamond watch is a balance.
+The size, color and the way the stones integrate the watch will matter the most

 If you’re wearing a diamond watch, you’ll surely draw some eyes.
 So be sure the watch you’ll be choosing will be representative of your image and will transmit the message you intend.